maliMirkec/starter-project/README.md

-# [Starter Project]
+# [Starter Project][Starter Project Web]

 ![Starter Project Logo - Folder with start button](https://raw.githubusercontent.com/maliMirkec/starter-project/master/src/gfx/png/starter-project.png)

 ### A set of gulp tasks that helps you develop high performant websites using latest best practices.

-Welcome to Starter Project, the easiest way to implement latest best practices to your website.
+Welcome to [Starter Project][Starter Project Web], the easiest way to implement latest best practices to your website.
 It doesn't matter if you have an existing project or you start from the scratch; you can use this package to meet all your needs.

+## [Official website][Starter Project Web]

+You could see this package in action on the official website: [https://starter.silvestarbistrovic.from.hr][Starter Project Web]

 ## Installation